scaleoutsoftware/TimeWindowingDotNet/docs/UserGuide.md

         TimeSpan every
         DateTime startTime)

-The parameters to this constructor are similar to the paramaters to the `ToSlidingWindows` extension method, except that the `startTime` parameter defines the eviction policy for the collection as well as the starting point for the windowing transfrom--elements with timestamps prior to `startTime` will be removed from the source collection.
+The parameters to this constructor are similar to the parameters to the `ToSlidingWindows` extension method, except that the `startTime` parameter defines the eviction policy for the collection as well as the starting point for the windowing transform--elements with timestamps prior to `startTime` will be removed from the source collection.